 Cracked Pot Meditations – The Art of Offense

-Meditation for April 22nd, 2016 The Art of Offense People can be easily offended.
-There has been a blowback where people say that other people are too easily offended, that they are softer and weaker than people used to be or even making up being offended just for attention.
-Some people find pride in offending […]
+Meditation for April 23rd The Art of Offense People can be easily offended.
+There has been blowback, with people saying others are too easily offended, that they are softer and weaker than people used to be, or even that they are making up being offended just for attention.
+Some people take pride in offending others, […]

 The Art of Offense

 People can be easily offended.
-There has been a blowback where people say that other people are too easily offended, that they are softer and weaker than people used to be or even making up being offended just for attention.
-Some people find pride in offending others while others seemed angry that they don’t get to say whatever they want without someone correcting them.
+There has been blowback, with people saying others are too easily offended, that they are softer and weaker than people used to be, or even that they are making up being offended just for attention.
+Some people take pride in offending others, while others seem angry that they can’t say whatever they want without being corrected.

-If you find yourself proud of offending others than you might be a selfish piece of shit.
-Humans are pack animals and part of being in a pack is getting along.
-Saying things just for the case of ire is unproductive and what makes it offensive is that it isn’t even that funny.
-Don Rickles already did it fifty years ago, you’re a bore.
+Suppose you find yourself proud of offending others, then you might be a selfish piece of shit.
+Humans are pack animals, and part of being in a pack is getting along.
+Taking pride in being an asshole makes the pack weak, and the jokes might not even be that funny.
+Don Rickles already did it fifty years ago; you’re a bore.

-People of color, the queer community, and women have had only fifty years or less to even have a big enough of an audience to raise their voice.
-Racism, sexism, homophobia and transphobia are very active and very real in today’s society.
+People of color, the queer community, and women have had only fifty years or less to have a big enough audience to raise their voice.
+Racism, sexism, homophobia, and transphobia are very active and very real in today’s society.
+Just because we are seeing holidays, flags, and churches suddenly trying to be more open-minded doesn’t mean these issues are suddenly gone.

-People who feel like people are too easily offended are people who have never been scared for their life or marganalized by society as a whole.
+People who feel like people are too easily offended are those who have never been scared for their lives or marginalized by society as a whole.
+The real fear is that people are finding they have to compete more, and that while they felt entitled to a certain way of life, they may not get it now because they are, at best, mediocre.

 Prayer